The behaviour associated with the common human desire to control seems central to a number of human problems.

 The negative bias that most humans carry around can generate ‘small defeats’.
 Even so, those defeats can offer some insight.
 There is most often something a little bit different that can be done next time if we have the confidence to seek it out.

 So this page focuses on the disadvantages of:

 * wanting to feel good all the time,

 * to give meaning to all, and everything.

 …. in order to identify some of the antidotes that exist to look our controlling tendencies in the eye.

 Some practical responses

 Once the thoughts, feelings and sensations have been just noticed, it may be possible to start work on goal-setting.
-Our goals can go out of the window sharpish in the face of discomfort generated by the desire to change.
-The immediacy of our distress can be lost, even if one was defined what the goal is in the first place.
+Our goals can go out of the window sharpish in the face of discomfort generated by any desire to change.
+The immediacy and strength of our distress can be lost, even if one was defined what the goal is in the first place.

 Now, there’s another skill we use to tolerate distress: compartmentalization.
 The ability to compartmentalize, to separate out elements of our experiences enables me to set aside a trauma, hurts of the past and the consequences of past actions or decisions.

 So again, if I’m going to focus you on the goal instead of the feelings, I’m going to remind you to find your goal and to shine a spotlight on the goal.
 With luck, this may see strong negative feelings diminish and recede into the background.
 That’s a better way to build tolerance of distress.